-Primary research: 29 country-specific interviews with thought-leading psychiatrists, supported by survey data collected for this and other DRG research.
+Primary research: 33 country-specific interviews with thought-leading psychiatrists, supported by survey data collected for this and other Clarivate research

-Epidemiology: Diagnosed prevalence of schizophrenia by country, segmented by positive symptoms and negative symptoms; drug-treated prevalence of schizophrenia by country.
+Epidemiology: Diagnosed prevalence of schizophrenia by country, segmented by positive symptoms, negative symptoms, and cognitive impairment; drug-treated prevalence of schizophrenia by country

-Forecast: Ten-year, annualized, drug-level sales and patient share of key schizophrenia therapies through 2029, segmented by brands/generics.
+Forecast: 10-year, annualized, drug-level sales and patient share of key schizophrenia therapies through 2032, segmented by brands/generics

 Emerging therapies: Phase 3 / PR: 11 drugs; coverage of select early-phase products

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.

 Disease Landscape & Forecast will be updated throughout the year to provide timely insights and analyses as material indication-specific news and events unfold.